ohnosequences/mg7/docs/mg7-paper/paper.md

 After this first step, we drop redundant assignments: if sequences $S_1 \subseteq S_2$ share an assignment $T$, it gets dropped from $S_1$; sequences which as a result end up having no assignments are removed.

 Once we have non-redundant set of RNA sequences containing all those corresponding to 16S, we can apply our procedure for checking internal consistency of taxonomic assignments.

+We run MG7 using this set of sequences as query, and with reference all but the one we are trying to assign.
+Explain

+1. which kind of misassignments can be detected
+2. how
+3. why it is OK for sequences assigned to strange taxa, with no close 16S seq (they will get no hits)
+4. we analyze every assignment independently

 <!-- Our 16S-DB7 Reference Database is a curated subset of sequences from the NCBI nucleotide database **nt**.
 The sequences included were selected by similarity with the bacterial and archaeal reference sequences downloaded from the **RDP database** [@cole2013ribosomal].
 RDP unaligned sequences were used to capture new 16S RNA sequences from **nt** using BLAST similarity search strategies and then, performing additional curation steps to remove sequences with poor taxonomic assignments to taxonomic nodes close to the root of the taxonomy tree.